wpsocio/wp-projects/plugins/wptelegram-login/src/readme.txt

 = I see "Bot domain invalid" message =

-Follow the instructions given on the settings page.
-You need to send `/setdomain` to @BotFather.
+Please follow the instructions given on the WP Telegram Login settings page.

+It looks like you missed one that says to send the <code>/setdomain</code> command to @BotFather.

 == Screenshots ==